 What can you do to avoid it?
 ‘Hitting the wall’ is not a prerequisite of finishing a marathon!
-Carbohydrate loading and taking on carbohydrate during the marathon will help to make sure you don’t run out of energy.
+Carbohydrate loading and taking on carbohydrates during the marathon will help to make sure you don’t run out of energy.

 You may have heard or read about carbohydrate loading.
 What does it mean?
 Does it work?
 Is it relevant and should I be doing it?